The Real Cost of Supplements: Why Whole Foods Win on Absorption, Safety, and Price

 The $60 Billion Question

-Americans spend over $60 billion per year on dietary supplements — more than the GDP of most countries.
+Americans spend over $60 billion per year on dietary supplements.
 The industry has convinced us that optimal health requires a cabinet full of pills.
-But a growing body of research, including a landmark 2019 JAMA Internal Medicine study of 27,000 adults, found that nutrients from food were associated with lower mortality, while the same nutrients from supplements were not.
+But a growing body of research tells a different story.
+A landmark 2019 JAMA Internal Medicine study of 27,000 adults found that nutrients from food were associated with lower mortality, while the same nutrients from supplements were not.

 This isn't anti-supplement dogma.
 It's what the data shows for the majority of healthy adults eating a reasonably varied diet.